Hermigua

 Discover Hermigua and its unique way of life

-Shaped by more than six centuries of history since its Castilian occupation, the town of Hermigua began to make history when the sugar mills of Las Casas (Ingenio Viejo) and El Tabaibal were established there.
-Although Hermigua has always been an area known for its wealth of forests, its abundant water and its fertile fields, it is with the establishment of these mills that we can say that its development and evolution began to be linked to the development of its agriculture.
+Shaped over six centuries since its Castilian occupation, the town of Hermigua began to make history with the establishment of the Las Casas (Ingenio Viejo) and El Tabaibal sugar mills.
+Although Hermigua has always been a region renowned for its rich forests, abundant water, and fertile fields, it is with the establishment of these mills that we can say its development and evolution began to be closely linked to the development of its agriculture.

 The introduction of sugar cane determined the establishment of populations and their corresponding articulation, setting the guidelines for the territorial organization of each of the islands and the communication nodes.
 The acceptance, dissemination and generalization of the use of sugar involved Hermigua in the circuits of international trade, which translated into the arrival of first-rate capital and techniques.
 Sugar was a motive of attraction, it served to market other products and for knowledge and contact with the Atlantic European markets.